Information for visitors and support people

 The hospital’s Kaumatua Liaison Officer can be contacted on 03 687 2385

-The Vibe Café is located on level 3.
-It's open weekdays 7.00 am – 7.00 pm, weekends and public holidays 8.00 am – 2.00 pm.
+The hospital cafe is located at the main entrance of the Timaru Hospital.
+It's open weekdays 7.30 am – 6.00 pm, weekends and public holidays 8.00 am – 4.00 pm.
 Vending machines are available in the hospital’s main entrance foyer.
 Drinks facilities are available in waiting areas throughout the hospital.
-If you are waiting for tests or a procedure, please check with a nurse before you eat or drink.

 Inward mail is delivered twice daily on weekdays.
 For outward mail, stamped envelopes may be given to your nurse or placed in the post box outside the hospital’s main entrance.
 Flowers and parcels are delivered as they arrive.